objectionary/eo/README.md

   ($.plusOne).add 1 > plusTwo
 ```
 ### Abstraction
-**Abstraction** is the process of declaring a new object.
+**Abstraction** is the operation of declaring a new object.
 Abstraction allows declaring both abstract and closed, anonymous and named objects.
 If we are to compare abstraction and application, we can conclude that **abstraction** allows broadening the field of concepts (objects) by declaring new objects. *Application* allows enriching the objects declared through *abstraction* by defining the actual links between the concepts.
 #### Syntax <!-- omit in toc -->
 The abstraction syntax includes the following elements: